What is customer engagement?

 - Context: The situation where interactions happen, for example post-purchase, during consideration, only when there’s a promotion happening etc.

-- Volume: How much interaction takes place over the whole customer lifecycle
+- Volume: How much interaction takes place over the whole customer journey

 Customer engagement, customer satisfaction and customer experience (CX)